Coming soon:

 Organizations adopting the tactics in this book have seen inspiring results:

-• Teams shift from working hard to being deeply engaged and inspired
+• Teams shift from merely working hard to being deeply engaged and inspired

 • Customers feel deeply understood and become raving fans